GGAlanSmithee/cardano-lucid-blockfrost-proxy-example/README.md

 ## Explanation

-This is an example repo for using a proxy for the Lucid Blockfrost provider, so that the Project Id is not leaked to the client, as discussed in [this github issue](https://github.com/spacebudz/lucid/issues/25)
+This is an example repo for using a proxy for the Lucid Blockfrost provider, so that the Project Id is not leaked to the client, as discussed in [this github issue](https://github.com/spacebudz/lucid/issues/25).

+The example itself allows you to send a transaction over either testnet or mainnet.

 This repo uses `next.js` and React.
 The code itself is also quite React-ish, building mainly on custom hooks.
 I don't necessarily suggest building your code like this, but since I have to deal with network changes, this was a suitable pattern.